 BS, Ithaca College; MS, Rochester Institute of Technology; Ph.D., University at Buffalo

 Sharon Mason is a Professor in the School of Information at RIT where she has served on the faculty since 1997.
-Dr. Mason’s work focuses on the promotion of student and faculty success, particularly underrepresented populations in STEM.
+Dr. Mason’s work focuses on the promotion of student and faculty success, particularly minoritized and marginalized populations in STEM.
 Her research focuses on faculty enactment of problem solving and collaborative learning in the classroom and lab environment.

-Mason served as the co-PI on the $3.2 million grant from the National Science Foundation for the project “CONNECT: Increasing the Representation and Advancement of Women Faculty at RIT.”
+Previously, Mason was a co-PI on the $3.2 million NSF grant from the project “CONNECT: Increasing the Representation and Advancement of Women Faculty at RIT.”
 This was an effort across RIT’s nine colleges to increase the representation and advancement of women STEM/SBS faculty.
 The project aimed to (1) refine and strengthen targeted institutional structures, (2) improve the quality of women faculty’s work life, (3) align institutional, administrative, and informal systems of power and resources to support and sustain progress towards the project goal (4) enhance the working environment and support career advancement for women faculty and (5) establish a sustainable, inclusive, accessible RIT network supporting career goals for all RIT faculty.

 Additionally, Dr. Mason served as the PI of for the Department of Defense (DoD) Information Assurance Scholarship Program (IASP) awards to RIT, totaling over $800,000.
 These scholarships enabled students to study and do research in graduate programs in security, forensics and information assurance.

 Dr. Mason also served for five years as the GCCIS Faculty Associate for Student Scholarships, Issues and Advising.
-In this role, Sharon was responsible for distributing student scholarship dollars and managing all student issues, including grievances, grade appeals and student-faculty conflict situations.
+She was responsible for distributing student scholarship dollars and managing all student issues, including grievances, grade appeals and student-faculty conflict situations.

 Mason has presented on numerous panels at the local, regional and national levels, reaching out to female students, parents, teachers and guidance counselors interested in technical careers.